HomeDing/homeding.github.io/boards/esp32/ttgo-t-display.md

 ## Display ST7789

 The display is a IPS type TFT display using the ST7789 driver chip on the SPI bus.
+It is supported by the `GFX Library for Arduino`.

 The chip supports a maximal display resolution of 240\*320 pixels in 262k colors but this display only supports 135\*240 pixels with 64k colors in RGB565 addressing.

 Therefore the display offsets must be specified in the configuration.